And the soul creeps out of the tree.

 Still, here are some Halloween links:

-I’ve decided to list, not so much my favourite horror movies, as the ones that I’ve found most effective, the ones that have stayed with me.
+I’ve decided to list, not so much my favourite horror movies, as the ones that have stayed with me.
 I have no idea why I love being terrified by horror movies.
 I suppose a psychotherapist might suggest it’s my way of dealing with death anxiety, in which case I’m glad I found a way to deal with death anxiety and have fun at the same time.
 On an intellectual level, I love the horror genre because it’s where you see cultural anxieties stripped bare, especially the things we like to pretend we’re ok with (but we’re really, really not).

 I have put the post behind a cut to save the sensibilities of those of you who don’t like reading about horror films.